Need resources on the Children's Online Privacy Protection Rule? These revised FAQs from the FTC can help keep your company COPPA compliant.

 1. Can an educational institution consent to a website or app’s collection, use or disclosure of personal information from students?

 Yes.
 Many school districts contract with third-party website operators to offer online programs solely for the benefit of their students and for the school system – for example, homework help lines, individualized education modules, online research and organizational tools, or web-based testing services.
 In these cases, the schools may act as the parent’s agent and can consent to the collection of kids’ information on the parent’s behalf.
-However, the school’s ability to consent on behalf of the parent is limited to the educational context – where an operator collects personal information from students for the use and benefit of the school, and for no other commercial purpose.
-Whether the website or app can rely on the school to provide consent is addressed in FAQ M.2 below.
+However, the school’s ability to consent for the parent is limited to the educational context – where an operator collects personal information from students for the use and benefit of the school, and for no other commercial purpose.
+Whether the website or app can rely on the school to provide consent is addressed in FAQ M.2.
 FAQ M.5 provides examples of other “commercial purposes.”

 2. Under what circumstances can an operator of a website or online service rely upon an educational institution to provide consent?

 Where a school has contracted with an operator to collect personal information from students for the use and benefit of the school, and for no other commercial purpose, the operator is not required to obtain consent directly from parents, and can presume that the school’s authorization for the collection of students’ personal information is based upon the school having obtained the parents’ consent.
 However, the operator must provide the school with full notice of its collection, use, and disclosure practices, so that the school may make an informed decision.
-See FAQ M.6 below.

 If, however, an operator intends to use or disclose children’s personal information for its own commercial purposes in addition to the provision of services to the school, it will need to obtain parental consent.
 Operators may not use the personal information collected from children based on a school’s consent for another commercial purpose because the scope of the school’s authority to act on behalf of the parent is limited to the school context.